thisisrandy/catan-randomizer/README.md

   each scenario, including things like shuffling the main and foreign islands separately, restricting the pip count of certain positions or terrain types, and not shuffling some/all islands and/or ports.
-That said, I've never actually played Seafarers, and it's quite possible I misinterpretted something.
+That said, I've never actually played Seafarers, so it's quite possible I misinterpretted something.
 [PRs are welcome!](#contributing)

 ## Other Features